B.A., M.A. (Classics), University of Hawaii, 1982, 1984; Ph.D. (Classics), University of California-Los Angeles, 1990

 Steve Reece grew up in the town of Niigata on the west coast of Northern Japan.
-He taught at UCLA, Texas A&M University, and Vanderbilt University (Mellon Fellow) before coming to St. Olaf.
+He taught at UCLA, Texas A&M University, and Vanderbilt University (Mellon Fellow) before coming to St. Olaf in 1994.
 He has published a wide variety of articles and book chapters on Homeric studies, New Testament studies, comparative oral traditions, historical linguistics, and pedagogy.
 In 2015 Reece was named the O.C. and Patricia Boldt Distinguished Teaching Professor in the Humanities.

 Reece is engaged in a long-term project on allusions to classical literature in Luke-Acts and the letters of Paul, for which he received a FaCE grant through the Associated Colleges of the Midwest.
 He has done research at the American School of Classical Studies at Athens (Lord Fellowship), the Center for Studies in Oral Tradition at the University of Missouri (NEH Fellowship), the American Academy in Rome (Fulbright Fellowship), and the Center for Hellenic Studies in Washington, D.C.
 He has lectured broadly, is called on frequently to act as referee for professional journals and university presses, and has been a consultant for IBM, E.J.
 Brill Press, and the Center for Studies in Oral Tradition.